circleci/circleci-docs/jekyll/_cci2/artifacts.md

 In the above example,
 `xargs` runs four processes
 to download artifacts in parallel.
-Adjust the number following `-P` to fit your needs.
+Adjust the number given to the `-P` flag as needed.